 Breaking down meat takes a lot of effort.
 Your teeth and saliva work together to break down the meat so that it’s soft enough to swallow.
 If you have a dry mouth, pick a cut of meat that is softer and juicier so that your mouth doesn’t have to do as much work.

 If you have any other questions, or need to see a dentist, call Candlewood Dental Care in New Fairfield, CT.
 Dr. Lorraine Burio has been treating and educating patients for over twenty-five years.
 Our office serves the New Fairfield, New Milford, Danbury, and Sherman areas of CT and Pawling, Patterson and Putnam Lake of New York.
-You can call us at 203-746-1200 or make an appointment here.
+You can call us at 203-746-1200.